 It seems to help if there is a monotonous wall or a ceiling straight in front, anything which has no focal point.
 If your eyes wander, then look at a neutral and motionless focal point.
 Outwardly it will appear as if you're staring.
-(I can do it with glasses on, but it's not easy, i think it's better to take them off and do it half-blind, and i haven't yet been able to experiment with anyone who wears contact lenses.)
+(It can be done it with glasses on, but it's difficult to do, no animal would have this experience, so it may be better to start with to take them off and do it half-blind, and i haven't yet been able to experiment with anyone who wears contact lenses.)

 It's important to get the hang of broadband seeing before going too far with this essay, otherwise you will only intellectually understand some of the things i'm saying.